deeplearning4j/deeplearning4j/deepautoencoder.md

 If, say, the input fed to the network is 784 pixels (the square of the 28x28 pixel images in the Mnist dataset), then the first layer of the deep autoencoder should have 1000 parameters -- slightly larger.

 This may seem counterintuitive, because having more parameters than input is a good way to overfit a network.
-In this case, expanding the parameters, and in a sense expanding the features of the input itself, will make the decoding of the autoencoded data possible.
+In this case, expanding the parameters, and in a sense expanding the features of the input itself, will make the eventual decoding of the autoencoded data possible.

 This is due to the representational capacity of sigmoid-belief units, a form of transformation used with each layer.
-Sigmoid belief units can’t represent as much as information and variance as real valued data.
+Sigmoid belief units can’t represent as much as information and variance as real-valued data.
 The expanded first layer is a way of compensating for that.

 The layers will be 1000, 500, 250, 100 nodes wide, respectively, until at the end, the net produces a vector 30 numbers long.
 This 30-number vector is the last layer of the first, pretraining, half of the deep autoencoder, and it is the product of a normal RBM, rather than an output layer such as Softmax or logistic regression.